 How is prostate cancer staged?

-A bone scan is a technique that creates images of bones on a computer screen or on film.
-During a bone scan, a small amount of radioactive material is injected into a blood vessel and travels through the bloodstream where it collects in the bones and is detected by a scanner.
+Bone scans are completed by creating images of bones on film or a computer screen.
+A tiny amount of radioactive material is injected into a blood vessel.
+It then travels through the bloodstream until it reaches the bones, which collect it and where it is detected by a specific scanner.

 What is primary cancer?

-Primary cancer refers to the site of the original tumor location (organ, tissue, etc.).
-Primary cancer can start in any area of the body.
+The term primary cancer simply refers to the original tumor site.
+It can start anywhere in the body.

 What is metastasis and how does it happen?

-When cancer spreads it is known as metastasis.
-During metastasis, cancer cells detach from the original tumor or primary cancer site.
-These cancer cells are then absorbed into the bloodstream or lymphatic system (which produces the cells that fight infection and delivers them throughout the body).
-Traveling through these systems, cancer cells are spread to other locations throughout the body.
+Metastasis is when cancer spreads beyond their original tumor.
+Cancer cells detach from the primary cancer site and are absorbed into the lymphatic system or the bloodstream.
+The lymphatic system produces and delivers cells that fight infections throughout the body.
+Once the cells are in these systems, cancer cells are spread to other areas of the body.

-- If my symptoms are not cancer, what can I do to manage them appropriately?
+- If my symptoms aren’t related to cancer, what can I do to reduce them and/or manage them?

-- Would you recommend that I get a second opinion from another pathologist?
+- Do you recommend that I see another pathologist to get a second opinion?

-- Are there any additional recommended tests to determine if the cancer has metastasized?
+- Are there any other tests to see if the cancer has metastasized?

-- What are the treatment options available to me and what are the benefits of each?
+- What are the treatment options you recommend, and what are the benefits of each treatment?

-- How much experience do you have performing these particular procedures?
+- What is your experience performing these specific procedures?

-- Are there any clinical trials in which it would be appropriate for me to participate?
+- Are there any appropriate clinical trials that would benefit me to participate in?

-- What is the prognosis for my grade and stage of cancer?
+- What is my prognosis, given the grade and stage of my cancer?